-With the support from the U.S. Economic Development Administration and the Department of Commerce the North Carolina Coastal Federation has done a feasibility study to determine the most salient needs of the shellfish industry and propose a plan for addressing them.
-The ultimate goal is to reduce barriers to entry for new individuals interested in joining the industry and existing growers interested in expanding their business.
+With support from the U.S. Economic Development Administration, the Coastal Federation has completed a feasibility study to determine the key logistical needs of the shellfish industry.
+The focus was to understand what the industry needed to grow sustainably and propose a plan to address those needs.
+Ultimately the study identified ways to reduce barriers for those interested in becoming active in mariculture, those currently in the industry, and those interested in business expansion.

-The project we are also building capacity in vulnerable rural communities which are usually hit harder by hurricanes and other climate disaster and they struggle to recover.
-Increasing their resiliency, capability to recover and have viable economic alternatives within their own community is important for their prosperity.
+While addressing immediate grower needs, the hubs will also build capacity in vulnerable rural communities.
+These communities are often the ones that are hit harder by hurricanes and other storms.
+Increasing their resiliency, capability to recover, and viable economic alternatives within their own community is important for their prosperity.

 Currently, the Federation is actively working on establishing the first hub in the community of Straits, located in Carteret County.
 The County Commission has generously allowed the use of its property on North River, and the Golden Leaf Foundation has provided $200,000 in funding for the project.
 The Federation is also working towards securing additional funds to further support the initiative.